scala-android/sbt-android/README.md

 `RenderScript` and `NDK` code.
 Although `NDK` libraries will be picked up from `libs` as in typical builds.

+### Differences from jberkel/android-plugin ###

+Why create a new plugin for building android applications?
+Because `jberkely/android-plugin` seems to be pretty difficult to use, and enforces an sbt-style project layout.
+This is incompatible with the built-in SDK configuration and doesn't load up into Eclipse easily either.

+* android-sdk-build does not include any direct device management support
+  * Personally, I develop on a remote linux server and download APKs when I need to try stuff out, so I normally don't need direct device access.
+  * Adding wrappers around `adb` to automatically install and such should be pretty easy now that I've kinda figured out sbt.
+* This plugin uses the standard Android project layout as created by Eclipse and `android create project`.
+Additionally, it reads all the existing configuration out of the project's `.properties` files.

 ## Usage ##

 1. Install sbt (https://github.com/harrah/xsbt)